• January

 Laminate

-• As real hardwood flooring is not an option for concrete applications, laminate wood flooring is the perfect alternative.
-Laminate flooring offers the warmth and appearance of hardwood, with low maintenance and ease of installation.
+• Since real hardwood flooring is not suitable for concrete surfaces, laminate wood flooring serves as an ideal substitute.
+It provides the warmth and look of hardwood while being low maintenance and easy to install.

 Vinyl